adkeswani/Py-Lessons/README.markdown

 ## Time available

 Each day will go from 10AM to 4PM.
 Let's say we break for 45 mins at 12:30PM.
 That gives us 5:15, with maybe 45 minutes for shit happens or constipation (things taking longer than they should...).
 That leaves 4:30 hours for the lessons in total.

+## Todo

+- Email Brad:
+ - Get room booked
+ - Get front entrance door to allow access on both mornings
+ - Get lunch organised
+ - See if he'll give us a case of beer in return for the work
+- Organise BBQ or something for volunteers for after the workshop